ogsamovar/launch-docs-evo/launch-docs-original.md

     - Define your **Project Token Exchange Ratio** with the funding token.
 For example, a 1.5 Project Token Exchange Ratio will provide 1 of your project’s token in exchange of 1.5 Funding Token.
     - Define your **Funding Tokens Target** which specifies the minimum amount raised to consider the Seed Launch successful.
 If the Funding Target is not reached by the end of the seed duration, the contributors have the option to retrieve their contribution.
     - Define **Funding Tokens Maximum** which specifies the maximum amount to be raised in the Seed Launch.
 Once the Funding Maximum is reached, the seed will automatically end and the vesting period, if there is one, will begin.
     - Define the **Vesting Schedule** for the people that will participate as contributors in the Seed Launch.
 Input the duration in days in which the Project token is vested.
 Vesting is released linearly by default.
 The cliff is the period in which no tokens can be withdrawn or used — they are locked until this date.
-Please consider to set a starting date that is not sooner than 5 days from now as this will allow PrimeDAO to multisig approve this launch.
+Please consider to set a starting date that is not sooner than 5 days from now as this will allow PrimeDAO to multisig-approve this launch.
     - Define the **Seed Schedule** which is the period in which your Seed Launch will be open for contributions.
 The schedule can end before the End Date in the case your Seed Launch reaches the Funding Tokens Maximum.
-6. (optional) If you want to allow specific address to contribute to your Seed Launch, add a URL to an **allowlist** in .csv format containing the list of addresses that are allowed to purchase Project tokens.
+6. (optional) If you want to allow a specific address to contribute to your Seed Launch, add a URL to an **allowlist** in .csv format containing the list of addresses that are allowed to purchase Project tokens.
 The file must be formatted as plain text and each address must be separated from its neighbor addresses by one or more commas, spaces, tabs or carriage returns.
 Example using only commas:

     ```
     0x1234,0x5678,0xabcd,0x7890